 SUNLIGHT, Elizabeth Price’s new large-scale video installation draws on historic slide imagery of the Sun.
-SUNLIGHT is Price’s first solo exhibition in a public gallery since winning the Turner Prize in 2012 and developed as part of her Invisible Dust residency with the Rutherford Appleton Laboratory (RAL).
+SUNLIGHT is Price’s first solo exhibition in a public gallery since winning the Turner Prize in 2012 and is developed as part of her Invisible Dust residency with the Rutherford Appleton Laboratory (RAL).
 Invisible Dust is working on a future exhibition of SUNLIGHT at the Royal Observatory Greenwich London in 2014.

 Writers, artists and filmmakers from H. G. Wells, Arthur C. Clarke to Stanley Kubrick have been inspired by space and our place in the Universe.
 Many other Space research organisations have created artists’ residencies such as NASA’s space programme; which has included artists Laurie Anderson and Tomas Saraceno.

 in 2013 we produced a schools programme, Invisible Waves, with Hounsdown Secondary School in Southampton to accompany Elizabeth Price’s residency at RAL.
 This has provided young people with an imaginative and stimulating way of engaging with Space Science and Climate Change.

 More info about Elizabeth Price’s work at her gallery MOTInternational.